Yash-Bhanushali-21/horizontalScrollCardShuffler/readme.md

 `Simple Implementable Apporach for horizontal scrolling of divs without a 3rd party implementation revolving around controllable ES6 standards.`

+## Constraints

+`Center aligning the div which is clicked as the active card with respective stylings.`

 ## Things in Action

 ![ScrollableDiv](/public/images/horizontalScrollSwipe.JPG)